-ARTPOP, to be clear, is a divisive installment in Gaga's discography.
-Despite a massive promotional campaign (and Gaga's claims that it would be "THE ALBUM OF THE MILLENNIUM!!!!!!!!!!:)"), sadly ARTPOP arrived in 2013 as an overblown, musically confused commercial flop, doing only one fourth of Born This Way's sales.
+For the uninitiated, Artpop is a divisive installment in Gaga's discography.
+Despite a massive promotional campaign (and Gaga's claims that it would be "THE ALBUM OF THE MILLENNIUM!!!!!!!!!!:)"), ARTPOP arrived in 2013 as an overblown, musically confused commercial flop.
+It sold only one fourth of the copies Born This Way did.
 Critics compared it to Michael Jackson's Invincible and Madonna's American Life, which isn't a compliment.
 The album was followed by a slew of elegies for her career, like this one from Noisey, titled "Drowning, Not Waving: The Slow and Bitter End of Lady Gaga's Career."